 Courses may be offered as advanced undergraduate seminars, lower level undergraduate seminars, or freshman seminars.
 Prior to preparing an application, students should consult with their departmental Director of Graduate Studies, Director of Undergraduate Studies and Chair to assess the interest of the department in the proposed course and to ensure that it aligns with departmental teaching needs.

-Applications will be accepted online at http://apply.interfolio.com/31124.
-The following documents are required to be submitted as pdfs and named “last name, first name – description” (i.e. Smith, John – transcript)
+Applications will be accepted online at https://apply.interfolio.com/37346.
+The following documents are required to be submitted as pdfs and named “last name, first name – description” (i.e. Smith, John – transcript).